val-ks/DAG_daily_table_insertion/README.md

 - Number of users who received messages: users_received
 - Number of users to whom messages were sent: users_sent

-The slices include OS, gender, and age.
+The slices include operating system (OS), gender, and age.

+By automating these data transformations and calculations, stakeholders can gain valuable insights into user engagement, content popularity, and messaging patterns based on different dimensions.